-The purpose of this publication is to provide federal agencies with recommended requirements for protecting the confidentiality of CUI: (i) when the CUI is resident in nonfederal information systems and organizations; (ii) when the nonfederal organization is not collecting or maintaining information on behalf of a federal agency or using or operating an information system on behalf of an agency; and (iii) where there are no specific safeguarding requirements for protecting the confidentiality of CUI prescribed by the authorizing law, regulation, or governmentwide policy for the CUI category or subcategory listed in the CUI Registry.
+The purpose of this publication is to provide federal agencies with recommended requirements for protecting the confidentiality of CUI: (i) when the CUI is resident in nonfederal information systems and organizations; (ii) when the information systems where the CUI resides are not used or operated by contractors of federal agencies or other organizations on behalf of those agencies when the nonfederal organization is not collecting or maintaining information on behalf of a federal agency or using or operating an information systems on behalf of an a federal agency; and (iii) where there are no specific safeguarding requirements for protecting the confidentiality of CUI prescribed by the authorizing law, regulation, or governmentwide policy for the CUI category or subcategory listed in the CUI Registry.
 The security requirements apply only to components of nonfederal information systems that process, store, or transmit CUI, or that provide security protection for such components.
 The CUI requirements are intended for use by federal agencies in appropriate contractual vehicles or other agreements established between those agencies and nonfederal organizations.
 In CUI guidance and the CUI Federal Acquisition Regulation (FAR), the CUI Executive Agent will address determining compliance with CUI requirements.

-In accordance with the federal CUI regulation, federal agencies using federal information systems to process, store, or transmit CUI, as a minimum, must comply with:
+In accordance with the proposed federal CUI regulation, federal agencies using federal information systems to process, store, or transmit CUI, as a minimum, must comply with: